pergravgaard/spring-boot-data/README.md

 But at the end of the day you always have custom needs that requires changes in the default configuration of every layer provided by Spring.

 So we'll disable the default configuration of the JPA layer and configure it manually.
-Not by XML, but pure Java classes only, except from a few property files.
+Not by XML though, but pure Java classes only.
+Except from a few property files.

 -----

-Noticed that you never installed or referred an existing HTTP server?

 #Running the application